thomasvt/Box2DNet/README.md

 public IntPtr /* b2SensorBeginTouchEvent* */ beginEvents;
 ```

-> If the IntPtr is an array, like in the example, you can use the provided C# method ```NativeArrayAsSpan``` to loop over the contents.
+This shows that `beginEvents` is a pointer to `b2SensorBeginTouchEvent`.

+We know from the Box2D manual (and common sense) that this pointer points to an array.
+You can use the provided convenience method `NativeArrayAsSpan` to loop over the native contents.
 Like this:

 ``` C#
 var hitEvents = B2Api.b2World_GetContactEvents(b2WorldId);